valory-xyz/open-autonomy/docs/package_publishing.md

 ## Registering a component

 Once the code has been tested and considered final, it is time to register the component in the on-chain protocol so other people can find it and reference it.
-Using the protocol frontend, the developer must fill a form with the details of the package, like its IPFS hash, its owner address, description and so on.
+Using the protocol frontend, the developer must fill a form with the details of the package, including its IPFS hash, its name, description and version.
 Once every detail has been filled out, the frontend will generate a ```json``` file with all the required metadata, push it to IPFS and retrieve the corresponding hash.
-After this, the developer can register that meta-data hash on the on-chain protocol and the component owner will receive in his wallet an NFT that represents the ownsership of this component.
+After this, the developer can register that meta-data hash on the on-chain protocol, as well as the owner address, and the dependencies of the component (i.e. other components).
+The component owner will receive in his wallet an NFT that represents the ownsership of this component.

 It is important to emphasize that two different pushes to IPFS have been